 I had never seen anything like it in comics.
 Here was this hero/villain that went into a bar and murdered a bunch of low-level bad guys.
 So as this ad says, only one man could stop him.
 Well, Cap did stop him and took him into custody.
 But as soon as The Scourge confessed, he was gunned down by someone from a distance, and The Scourge’s catchphrase, “Justice is Served” was yelled out, leaving the world to wonder if Cap had captured the real culprit.
 It was all eventually unraveled, but I’m not going to give spoilers here.
 You can go read the story yourself.
 It’s pretty good.

 CBS Saturday Morning Lineup (1985)

-One of the most exciting ads you could ever come across in a comic book were these types of ads showcasing new Saturday morning lineups.
+One of the most exciting ads you could ever come across in a comic book was these types of ads showcasing new Saturday morning lineups.
 You’ve gotta remember that this was back in the days long before the internet.
 Hell, we were lucky to even get a page in TV Guide detailing the new lineups.

 1985 was a good year for cartoons, and CBS had one of my favorites…Hulk Hogan’s Rock ‘N Wrestling!
-Being a huge wrestling fan at the time, it was the coolest thing in the world to have a cartoon featuring wrestlers and then being able to watch actual wrestling shortly after!
+Being a huge wrestling fan at the time, it was the coolest thing in the world to have a cartoon featuring wrestlers and then be able to watch actual wrestling shortly after!